Cold Emailing Explained: How to Do It Right for Maximum Results

 Verifying Legitimate Email Addresses and Removing Spam Folders

-Verifying email addresses helps you avoid sending emails to invalid or non-existent addresses, which can lead to higher bounce rates.
-However, using email verification tools or services, you can confirm the validity of each address on your list, ensuring your emails reach actual, active inboxes.
+You also need to check that you’re not sending emails to invalid, outdated, or non-existent addresses, causing higher bounce rates.
+Email verification services allow you to confirm the validity of each address, ensuring that your emails reach actual, active inboxes.

 1. Using a reputable email service provider